Fab Foam Puppet and Mask Making Workshops

-Puppet Makes available include.
-Tiger, Lion, Wolf, Elephant, Shark, Dolphin and Clamshell.
+Puppets made and available to make in our Puppet Making Workshops include a Tiger, Lion, Wolf, Elephant, Shark, Dolphin and Clamshell.

-Land Animal Puppets can be used as either a Hand Puppet capable of Lipsinc or as a Mask for 'Acting out'.
+Land Animal Puppets can be used as either a Hand Puppet capable of Lipsinc or as a Masks.

 See Shark Pattern 1 2 3 4 5 6